Source-robotics/PAROL-docs/docs/page4.md

 #### Speed

+In the GUI speeds setpoints can only be set using %.<br />
 Units of speed used in PAROL6 commander software backend are either STEPS/s , RAD/s or DEG/s for rotations or mm/s or m/s for translations.
-In the GUI speeds setpoints can only be set using %.

 #### Acceleration
+In the GUI acceleration setpoints can only be set using %. <br />
 Units of acceleration used in PAROL6 commander software backend are either STEPS/s*s , RAD/s*s or DEG/s*s for rotations or mm/s*s or m/s*s for translations.
 In the GUI acceleration setpoints can only be set using %.